1.1 The purpose of this policy is:

-To enable the Temuka, Pleasant Point and Geraldine Community Boards to achieve their purposes as set out in Section 52 of the Local Government Act 2002.
+- 1.1.2 To enable the Geraldine, Pleasant Point and Temuka Community Boards to achieve their purpose as set out in Section 52 of the Local Government Act 2002 (LGA).

 3.0 Key Definitions